Spouses of Medicaid Applicants, You DO have rights: the right to keep your life savings; the right to keep your income; the right to support.

 Annuity Income Option

 You may take the “excess assets” over your CSRA and purchase an annuity.
-The Michigan Medicaid policy concerning annuities is very complicated and such annuities should only be purchased through an agent intimately familiar with the rules.
-The policy application varies depending on whether the applicant or spouse purchase the annuity and whether or not IRA/401k tax deferred funds are used to purchase the annuity.
+The Michigan Medicaid policy concerning annuities is very complicated and such annuities should only be purchased through an agent intimately familiar with the Medicaid rules.
+The policy application varies depending on whether the applicant or spouse purchases the annuity and whether or not IRA/401k tax deferred funds are used to purchase the annuity.
 Having said that, annuities can be used to save substantial sums of money.
 Talk with your Elder Law attorney to determine if an annuity is the best option in your case.
+Please note if you use the annuity option your income will be so high that all that all your spouse’s income will be paid the nursing home as the “patient pay amount.”

 The Community Spouse Right to Income Protection

-In Michigan Medicaid Estate Recovery applies to property that goes through probate.
-Avoid probate and you have avoided Medicaid Estate Recovey.
+It is a big surprise to many that Medicaid is a “loan” in that the mount the Medicaid program paid for the recipients benefits must be paid back!
+In Michigan Medicaid Estate Recovery applies to only property that goes through probate.
+Avoid probate and you have avoided Medicaid Estate Recovery.

 Conclusion